All platforms

 1

-Pick the kind of group - savings circle, sports club, alumni, association, or welfare fund - invite members with a private code, and the app carries the group's own name, logo, and icon.
+Pick the kind of group - savings circle, sports club, alumni, association, or welfare fund - and it runs as its own tenant in its own name, logo, crest, motto, and colours, with members invited by an officer-vouched code that only works with the exact phone number entered.

 2